teddy-swap/cardano-dex-backend/README.md

 --testnet-magic 2
 ```

-> Please make sure your wallet address contains a little amount of ADA in it to process transactions!
+> Please make sure your wallet address contains some amount of ADA in it to process transactions, 100 ADA should do!

 Next is to move everything into one directory, for example: